BelgianBiodiversityPlatform/python-dwca-reader/README.rst

         # Finally, let's iterate over the archive lines and get the data:
         for line in dwca.each_line():
-            # line is an instance of DwCALine
+            # line is an instance of DwCACoreLine

             # Print can be used for debugging purposes...
             print line